Automation Testing

 Follow the money is such a cliché, but it’s a key indicator of what I think is a real trend and something I should pay attention to.

-For example, Sauce Labs just came out with a new service called Sauce Headless, a cloud-based headless testing solution.
+For example, when I originally wrote this post (FYI: I update it frequently) Sauce Labs had just came out with a new service called Sauce Headless, a cloud-based headless testing solution.

 I’m sure they will not be alone with their focus on headless testing.